PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 Now we need to make a "window" for our game.

-(change your code to the following)
+(change your code to look like this)
 ```py
 import pyxel